We found 7 urologists who accept United Healthcare near Hamden, CT.

 Clinical interests: Bladder Cancer, Urologic Cancer, Kidney Cancer, Laparoscopic Surgery, Robotic Surgery

-Dr. Piruz Motamedinia is an urologist in New Haven, CT, Hamden, CT, and Old Saybrook, CT.
-Anthem, ConnectiCare, and Blue Cross/Blue Shield are among the insurance carriers that Dr. Motamedinia accepts.
-After attending the University of California, Los Angeles (UCLA), David Geffen School of Medicine and Albert Einstein College of Medicine of Yeshiva University for medical school, he completed his residency training at Columbia University Medical Center for residency.
+Dr. Piruz Motamedinia is an urology (urinary tract disease).
+He attended medical school at the University of California, Los Angeles (UCLA), David Geffen School of Medicine and Albert Einstein College of Medicine of Yeshiva University.
+Dr. Motamedinia trained at Columbia University Medical Center for residency.
 He honors Anthem, ConnectiCare, Blue Cross/Blue Shield, as well as other insurance carriers.
 Dr. Motamedinia is conversant in Spanish.
 He is professionally affiliated with Yale New Haven Health System.
 New patients are welcome to contact his office for an appointment.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Ethnicity

 Medicare Patient Gender